Rivalta test: Procedure

-To perform this test, a transparent reagent tube (volume 10 ml) is filled with approximately 7–8 ml distilled water, to which 1 drop of acetic acid (98%) is added and mixed thoroughly.
+To perform this test, a transparent reagent tube (volume 10 ml) is filled with approximately 7–8 ml distilled water, to which 1 drop of acetic acid (8%, plain white vinegar) is added and mixed thoroughly.
 On the surface of this solution, 1 drop of the effusion fluid is carefully layered.
 If the drop disappears and the solution remains clear, the Rivalta's test is defined as negative.
 If the drop retains its shape, stays attached to the surface or slowly floats down to the bottom of the tube (drop- or jelly-fish-like), the Rivalta's test is defined as positive.

 The Rivalta's test had a high positive predictive value (86%) and a very high negative predictive value for FIP (96%) in a study in which cats that presented with effusion were investigated (prevalence of FIP 51%).
 Positive Rivalta's test results can occur in cats with bacterial peritonitis or lymphoma.